Luke31/howler/howler/doc/static/doc/md/home.md

     The project has initially been created with [PyCharm](https://www.jetbrains.com/pycharm/).
 But feel free to use any IDE.

-### 3. Project Wally - Email parser and JSON converter, elasticsearch index client:
+### 3. Project Wally - Email parser, JSON converter, elasticsearch index client and IRC search and index creation:
 * Python3 package `wally`, subfolder of git repository

 **Develop for this package**